 Also, I use only ground beef and a fatty grind, at that (85% or so) so it is quite tender right off the bat, and very tender after 30 minutes of simmering.
 Depending on your stove, this sauce cooks down to a rich, beefy sauce in 30 to 40 minutes.
 You will need to adjust the time accordingly.
 The finished sauce should be mostly meat.
 If it is very soupy, keep simmering.
 When my kids asked me what Bolognese Sauce is I told them that it is a meat sauce with tomatoes, as opposed to a tomato sauce with meat (which they would call Spaghetti Sauce).
 This is not spaghetti sauce.
 It is a meat sauce.
 When in question, simmer and reduce further.
 I served this with a darling spiral tube pasta, but tagliatelle is quite traditional.
 You want a pasta to which the meat will stick.
 Spaghetti noodles may not be the best choice.

-Preparation: (4 generous servings)
+Recipe for Quick Bolognese Sauce: (4 generous servings)

 3 medium carrots

 ½ large onion

 2 tablespoons butter

 1 cup dry white wine